What Is RFID? Can It Automate Replenishment In My Customer's Stockrooms?

 Active tags tend to be larger than passive tags and can be read from greater distances.

 Active RFID tags have a built-in power source, a battery, and their own transmitter, and typically are used to track items from a longer distance, even miles away.

 Manufacturers and distributors can use RFID to record when and how many items are used, and by whom.
 And because the system can record an item’s location, employees can use it to find items quickly, rather than waste time searching shelves for a particular item, tool or asset.

 We’ve found that the eTurns TrackStock RFID inventory management software is particularly useful in a digital Kanban two-bin system.
 When the bin in front is emptied, users scan it past the RFID tower to trigger replenishment before placing the empty bin in a collection point, and the full bin is pulled from back to the front, ready to be used.
 And by the time that second bin is emptied, the inventory has been replenished, and is stored in the bin in the collection point.
 When filled, the replenished bin is placed behind the front production bin.
 And the cycle repeats itself – without the risk of overstocking or running out of inventory.

 TrackStock RFID also works with consigned inventory, where it can provide easy reconciliation with a common set of books for distributors and their customers.
 And it can be set up at the receiving dock, so that when inventory arrives it can be immediately received.

 For distributors and their customers, the benefits of using eTurns TrackStock RFID include:

 Distributors report a 30 percent increase, or more, in same-customer revenue when they offer value-added services like eTurns TrackStock RFID to their customers.
-Learn more about how RFID technology can drive greater profitability for your distribution company today.
+Learn more about how RFID digital kanban can be an easy VMI/CMI option for replenishing your customers.

 By Rock Rockwell